DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/bank-recon/setup/all.md

 > Bank account's **Reconcile after import** is _Yes_, and **Run reconciliation agent** is _Yes_, and
 > Import bank statement **Reconcile after import** is _Yes_

+## Workflow

+### Setup

+### Override default

-2. If you want to override the default workflow or agent, assign a workflow or agent in **xx**
+If you want to override the default workflow or agent, assign a workflow or agent in:
+ - **Cash and bank parameters** - this will override the agent default
+ - Bank account - this will override any overide in Cash and bank parameters